In the annals of corporate branding the Allegis affair must go down as the granddaddy of all rebranding debacles.

 The story is told and retold as the classic disaster, a cautionary tale of what happens when a corporate naming exercise goes badly wrong.

 Why — what did go wrong?
-Is the name really that bad?
+Is Allegis really that bad a name?

-In truth it had little to do with the wretched name itself.
+In truth, the fuss had little to do with the wretched name itself.
 There are more egregious examples of the genre that have served their corporate purpose successfully and much less controversially – Accenture, Agilent, Novartis and Verizon to mention a few.
-And Allegis lives on quite happily these days as a name in various corporate guises here, here, here and here.
+And Allegis lives on quite happily these days as a name in various corporate guises, here, here and here, for example.

 The disaster, as is often the case where corporate name changes are concerned, was a compound of corporate politics, investor impatience and union unrest.
 Like Gettysburg, Allegis was transformed through a complexity of circumstances from an innocuous name to a proxy for a battlefield.